cschladetsch/SatSim1/Readme.md

    Direct measurement of state interpolation with and without caching.

 2. **Transmission Check Performance**
-   Evaluates impact of caching on determining if a point can receive a transmission.
+   Evaluate the impact of caching on determining if a point can receive a transmission.

 3. **Next Transmission Time Performance**
    Measures efficiency when finding the next time a point will receive a transmission.